naofumi/first_try/README.md

 To prevent this, both Turbo and Stimulus should not be built into Vite bundles.
 Instead, they should be hosted on an asset server and imported.

+### Contract for each micro-frontend

+Each micro-frontend is responsible for attaching itself to the container application.

+If it is a React application,
+then the container will provide HTML tags with `data-microfrontend-name="[name of frontend]"`.
+Each micro-frontend JavaScript file should attach itself to the relevant HTML tags after loading.

+If it is a Hotwire application, then the container will provide `turbo-frame` tags or other mechanisms for loading HTML.

+The JavaScript and CSS files for each micro-frontend should be loaded by the container application in addition to the above HTML tags.
+The JavaScripts assume that the HTML tags are already present in the DOM – they will not wait for `DOMContentLoaded` events, etc.

 ### Root: Container app

 This container application will pull in the files required for showing the "react-side"